krbhattarai/krbhattarai.github.io/_pages/publications.md

 - Fiscal Federalism in Nepal and Fiscal Performance (with Kumar Bhattarai)

 #### Conference Discussions:
+- 2024 Financial Management Association, Discussion of "Stock Splits are Not Dead: Implications of Reappearing Stock Splits" By Y. Peter Chung, Fan Li, and Yun Liu
 - 2023 Financial Management Association, Discussion of "A dynamic trade-off theory with corporate and personal taxes" By Jingxiong (Tony) Hu
 - 2023 Southern Finance Association, Discussion of “CEO Inside Debt and the Divestiture Decision” By Duong Pham, Aigbe Akhigbe, Eric Brisker, and Ann Marie Whyte